TMEditX The Ultimate MSIX Package Editor plus TmMsixDeploy To Documentation Index

 Depending on the command line options you provide, it can also save your package into either MSIX or CIM form, or leave the package open for your review before you save it yourself.

-The command line options include the following in version 2.0:
+The command line options are supported:

-/SkipDyn Do not add the PSF DynamicLibraryFixup.
+/SkipDyn Do not add the PSF DynamicLibraryFixup (even if analysis indicates)

 /SkipEnVar Do not add the PSF EnvironmentVariableFixup.